-This data suggests: to elect a good government that enacts superb health, education, $\tan^7$ and other policies, a country needs effective, not wasted votes.
+This data suggests: to elect a great government that enacts superb health, education, tax and other policies, a country needs effective, not wasted votes.

 Does Fair Representation elect more women? page 20 Do they tend to raise health and education results?
 Can these lift low incomes and reduce violent crime?